nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Write New Line Of Data](uml/sequenceDiagrams/storage/images/writeNewLineOfData.png)

 <span class="info box">:memo: The procedure for writing a new line of data when the user creates a new plan is largely
 similar to the above sequence diagram.
-Thus, sequence diagrams for these data sets are not shown.</span>
+Thus, the sequence diagram for the plan data set is not shown.</span>

 **(Step 1)** After a new workout has been created, the `WorkoutCommand` object calls `FileManager#writeNewWorkoutToFile()`, passing the newly created `Workout` object as the argument.